lucasddoliveira/DrawUFPB.io/README.md

 ### 👨‍🔧 Team

 Project developed at **Federal University of Paraíba (UFPB)** for automation and robotics applications, as part of the Industrial Automation Systems course (Semester 2024.2).
-Authors: Lucas Dantas and Gustavo Henrique.
+Authors: Lucas Dantas, Gustavo Henrique and Matheus Navarro.